Table of contents

 Maybe, though, it’s not the material of the frame that matters as much as the shape and color of it.
 In which case, we got you covered, too.

-What’s the General Shape And Design of the Art in Your Poster? – Fishing girl She lived happily ever after vertical poster
+What’s the General Shape And Design of the Art in Your Poster? – You don’t stop fishing when you get old Vertical wall art

 Of course, posters themselves are often rectangular, but the art printed on them can be many different shapes.